Inputs

 Submitting as a page request

-To submit a form via page request, simply leave off the @submit handler.
+To submit a form via page request, leave off the @submit handler.
 Just like native HTML, you can also provide an action and optionally a method attribute.

 Submitting forms programmatically